-Tell us how the COVID-19 crisis impacted on you personally.
+Tell us how the COVID-19 crisis has impacted you personally, Kim.

 I was meant to get married in April: a lot of people had huge life events, and as sad I was not to have that day, I will get that day.
 I think you have to keep it completely in perspective.
 The things that we lost as a couple are so small in the greater scheme of things.
 Both my parents have had COVID-19, it was really awful.
 They were the lucky ones – they didn’t get taken into hospital.
 My Dad had it severely, but he didn’t have the breathing difficulties.
 But even when it is classed as mild, it’s nasty, and it was scary.
 The reason I am willing to talk about it, and my mam has talked about it, is that we need to hear first hand from people that stopping the spread is something worth staying home for.

 How about professionally, as Northumbria’s Police and Crime Commissioner?